 Since 2013, much of my work at Cornell University focused on training educators and teachers.
 I developed and conducted a number of online courses for educators from 60+ countries interested in environmental education, nature education, and E-STEM.
 As the first editor, I also published a book "Urban Environmental Education Review" (2017), which has been used in university courses for future teachers in several countries.

 When I travel around the world, I love visiting schools and nonformal education programs.
 In my practice, I'd like to borrow effective teaching ideas that I observed in several countries.
 For example, I saw how teachers and educators used problem-solving, inquiry, community resources, outdoors spaces, and positive youth development as learning contexts that were engaging and relevant for students.

 Here are some photos I took in schools and other educational programs in various countries.

 Through my research, outreach, and observations, I worked a lot with nonformal education programs in New York City, elsewhere in the U.S., and around the world.
 These programs included after-school education, nature centers, botanical gardens, and more.
 I believe that formal education can borrow many useful ideas from nonformal education, including relevance of educational topics to student's lives, connection with local organizations, interdisciplinary approaches, and building trust between students and educators.

 Higher education teaching

 Teaching is an inspiring and rewarding profession.
-We help young people grow, every day in school is different, and there is no limit for professional growth.
-At the same time, I'm also inspired by several broad topics that can guide teaching: (1) educational research, (2) educational systems, (3) positive youth development, and (4) meaning of education.
+Why?
+Because we help young people grow, every day in school is different, and there is no limit for professional growth.
+At the same time, I'm motivated by several broad topics that can guide teaching: (1) Educational research, (2) Educational systems, (3) Positive youth development, and (4) Goals of education.